Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 The *table* projections defined in the skillset form a relational schema of enriched data.

-1. In the storage explorer interface in the Azure portal, select **TABLES**.
+1. In the storage explorer interface in the Azure portal, expand **Tables**.
-2. Select the **Docs** table to view its columns.
+2. Select the **docs** table to view its columns.
 The columns include some standard Azure Storage table columns - to hide these, modify the **Column Options** to select only the following columns:
     - **document_id** (the key column automatically generated by the indexing process)
     - **file_id** (the encoded file URL)
     - **file_name** (the file name extracted from the document metadata)